Who to Notify When Someone Dies | 2026 Opal Guide

 State and County Probate Court

-If there is a will, trust, or estate to be administered, the court must be formally notified to begin probate proceedings.
+If a will, trust, or estate is to be administered, the court must be formally notified to begin probate proceedings.
 This legal process:

 - Validates the will